aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/README.md

 The implemented particle filter passed the current grading code in the simulator and the simulator output says:

 ```
 Success!
-Your particle filter passed! according to:
+Your particle filter passed!
 ```

 The particle filter implementation passed both:

 1. **Accuracy**: The particle filter localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.